Unit 1, 200 Adelaide Terrace, Perth WA 6004, Australia

 However, when you use a registered tax agent such as Tax Agent Perth, that due date varies.

-In the case of a small company tax return, the due date for lodgment is the 28th February when no registered tax agent is involved.
+In the case of a small business tax return, the due date for lodgment is the 28th February when no registered tax agent is involved.
 If you have any prior year returns outstanding, the due date will be 31 October.

 However, if you consult with Tax Return Perth the due date will be decided by us – thus giving you an increased timeframe to work with.